 1. We make coffee at home.

 Sound silly?
 What I mean is – we very rarely buy coffee and specialty drinks at a coffee shop.
 If I want to enjoy coffee with a friend, typically I invite her to my home to drink coffee at my table.
 (I can make a pretty mean cup of coffee for around $.035/cup!)
 At $5ish per cup for specialty coffees at shops, and with 10 people in our household to feed currently, going to a coffee shop for a treat is exactly that – a treat.
 It’s very rare and it’s a splurge.
 (If our older boys want to meet friends at the coffee shop, they use their own money.)

 We do eat out occasionally when we’re on the road, but even “cheap” fast food costs $40-$60 for our family.
 If it’s possible, we load up a cooler instead.
 When we do eat out, it’s with a purpose.
 (For instance, if several of the families on our basketball team are eating together after a game, we join them if we can.
 Relationships with these families = priceless.)

 3. We have high deductible, low monthly premium healthcare coverage.

 I can’t say enough good about this.
-Can you believe we pay only $135/month for healthcare coverage for our family of six?!
+We are grateful to pay only $255/month for healthcare coverage for our family.
 It’s perfect for us since we typically go to natural doctors not covered by insurance.
 Saving hundreds every month on our monthly healthcare premium helps us afford groceries to keep us healthy.
 I am so thankful for this for so many reasons.